clue/reactphp-mq/README.md

 If you add a job to the queue and it still below the limit, it will be executed immediately.
 If you keep adding new jobs to the queue and its concurrency limit is reached, it will not start a new operation and instead queue this for future execution.
-Once one of the pending operations complete, it will pick the next job from the queue and execute this operation.
+Once one of the pending operations is complete, it will pick the next job from the queue and execute this operation.

 The `new Queue(int $concurrency, ?int $limit, callable(mixed):PromiseInterface<T> $handler)` call